Xakkusu/hangman-game/README.md

 ![Guess Input Validation Image](docs/features/guess-input-validation-feature.png)
 - The user is only allowed to enter singular character form a-z at the time.
 - There will be a red error message for the user to see what they did wrong and how to correct it.
-- As the correct input is vital for the game the hint what type of input is needed is given.
+- As the correct input is vital for the game the hint/hidden word what type of input is needed is given.
 - This message, as all error messages in this game, are printed out in red to indicate to the user that an error occured and their inputed data was invalid.

 #### Final Correct Answer Input Validation